 Your next step is to open all the faucets in your RV.
 Start with your kitchen sink and proceed to the bathrooms.
 Make sure to open both the hot and cold sides of every faucet, including your vanities and showers.
-If you used your RV recently, a small amount of water should leak out.
+If you have used your RV recently, a small amount of water should leak out.

 Flush the toilet or toilets in your RV until water no longer drips out of them.
 Do the same with the outdoor shower if you have one, and leave those lines open.
 The only water line that you won’t be able to have opened during the compression process is your toilet.
-However, enough of the air pressure will get directed toward the open valves that you don’t have to worry about ruining the valve to the toilet.
+However, enough of the air pressure will get directed toward the open valves so that you don’t have to worry about ruining the valve to the toilet.

 Dump the Water Heater